RayMick/CarND-Traffic-Sign-Classifier-Project/project2_writeup.md

 ![alt text][image4]

-The last two images might be difficult to classify because they are not part of the original training data set.
+The second image ("pedestrian only") and last image ("no parking") might be difficult to classify because they are not part of the original training data set.

+<Mark> **In order to do the recognition of the new images, same pre-precosssing are carried out, namely normalization, exposure equalization and converting to grayscale.** </Mark>

+![alt text][image5]

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction:

-![alt text][image5]
+![alt text][image6]

-"Bumpy road", "General caution" and "Speed limit (60km/h)" are classified corectly.
+<Mark> **
+Except the two new images "pedestrian only", "no parking" and the "speed limit 70km/h", all other images are classified correctly, which gives a total accuracy of 70%.

+Close inspection at the three mis-classified images, we can find that even though they are not the right labels, the predictions are not far off.
+For example, the "pedestrian only" after converting to grayscale indeed looks like "go straight or right", which can be seen from image 5 (the grayscale results for the 10 new images).

-While the others are not.
-There are quite few possible reasons for this degraded performance compared to the results on the validation and testing data sets (99% and 94%).
+There are also quite few possible reasons for this degraded performance compared to the results on the validation and testing data sets (99% and 94%).
+**</Mark>

 1. The newly download images come in different sizes, a downsampling is performed to resize the images to 32 x 32.
 The OpenCV resize function is used to do the downsampling, which generates aliasing.
 This could affect the correctness of the model since at a low resolution, aliasing could present noisy features that distracts the model.